CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 Following this, Controller generates Schedule entities using Scheduler.
 Controller then uses the ScheduleExporter use-case to generate an .ics file that provides data serialization for schedules that the user selects.
 Since the only data that passes between the layers of the program architecture are simple arguments, function calls, and maps, the Dependency Rule remains unbroken.

-Alternatively, at the beginning of the CommandLineInterface, the user can choose to import an existing .ics file for further modification.
+Alternatively, at the beginning of the CommandLineInterface, the user can choose to import an existing schedule from an .ics/.csv file for further modification.
 The steps the program takes to do this is essentially identical to that described above.

 ## SOLID Design Principles